GOLD ANNEALING CRUCIBLES, PARTING FLASKS AND OTHER ACCESSORIES

 Finally, the dimensions of our parting flasks are: 230 x Ø 48 x Ø 18

-Fireclay Annealing Cups / gold annealing crucibles possess a smooth unglazed surface and thin walls that provide them with excellent resistance against thermal shock.
+Fireclay or Unglazed Porcelain Annealing Cups / annealing crucibles possess a smooth unglazed surface and thin walls that provide them with excellent resistance against thermal shock.

 Furthermore, they have a tronco-conical form designed for gold bead annealing and for ignition of precipitates such a barium sulphate and copper sulphide.

 Glazed porcelain crucibles to perform the parting and annealing process according to ISO 10378.